danielabar/meblog/src/markdown/active_storage_form_errors.md

  created_at: nil>
 ```

 Also notice if we try to invoke the `signed_id` method on the blob, an error is raised that it's not possible to have a signed_id on a new record.
-We'll see why this is important shortly when observing what happens on the page.
+We'll see why this is important shortly when observing what happens on the page:

 ```ruby
 @expense_report.receipt.blob.signed_id